Guesthouse / B&B Accommodation, a great alternative to a Hotel. We are located in Settle on the edge of the Yorkshire Dales and the Forest of Bowland

 750g Loaf

-Water – 280ml
+Water – 275ml

-Vegetable Oil – 1 tablespoons
+Vegetable Oil – 1 tablespoon

 Lemon Juice (bottled is fine!) – 1 tablespoon

-White Bread Flour – 250g
+White Bread Flour – 150g

 Salt – 1 teaspoon

-Light Soft Brown Sugar – 1.5 teaspoon
+Light Soft Brown Sugar – 1 teaspoon

 Switch on and let the machine do it’s magic